 (a) Provide information about professional services and products that do not contain misrepresentations or claims that are false, deceptive, or misleading.

-(b) Provide accurate information about the nature and management of communicative disorders, the professions, and services rendered to persons served or supervised professionally.
+(b) Provide accurate information about the nature and management of communicative disorders, the professions, and services rendered to persons served, supervised professionally or participants in research.

-(c) Announce services in a manner consonant with the highest professional standards in the community.
+(c) Announce services in a manner consonant with the highest professional standards.

-(8) Licensees shall not mislead or limit services with person(s) served or supervised based on professional or commercial affiliations.
+(8) Licensees shall not mislead or limit services with person(s) served, supervised or participants in research based on professional or commercial affiliations.

-(9) Licensees shall subscribe to these principles and the code of ethics adopted by the board and agree to abide by the rules of the board and Chapter 4753. of the Revised Code.
+(9) Licensees shall subscribe to these principles and the code of ethics adopted by the board and agree to abide by the rules of the board and Chapters 4744 and 4753. of the Revised Code.

-(10) Licensees shall report to the board any violation of the board rules or any breach of the code of ethics that he/she is aware of.
+(10) Licensees shall report to the board any violation of the board rules or any breach of the code of ethics that the licensee is aware of.

 (1) Licensees shall maintain professional behavior.

-(i) Licensees shall conduct their practice according to Chapter 4753. of the Revised Code and agency-level 4753 of the Administrative Code.
+(i) Licensees shall conduct their practice according to Chapters 4744 and 4753. of the Revised Code and agency-level 4744 and 4753 of the Administrative Code.

 (ii) Licensees shall cooperate with all lawful requests of the board within thirty calendar days.